PHOTOGRAPHERS AND STUDIOS IN DUBLIN

 George's st lower, Kingstown: 90 in 1865, 94 from 1866 to 1902.

 (Messrs Sparkes and Kavanagh), 64 Dawson street, 1913 (Frank P d'Arcy, photographic artist, had been at that address in 1912).

 They were gone the following year, but the College Studios were back in operation by at least September 1917, this time at

 9 Westmoreland Street.
-They were not listed in Thom's Directory until 1920 (the proprietor was Robert Sparkes).
-At some time
+They were not listed in Thom's Directory until 1920: the proprietor was Robert Sparkes, and the business was called College

 Owner of a number of studios in Dublin: the Franco-British Portrait Company, Grafton Studios, Camden-street Studio, Sackville